Palestine

 Location(s)– Pilot phase: 10 schools in the governorates of Hebron (7), Ramallah (2) and Nablus (1)

-Roles of consortium partner(s) involvedCesvi (lead): coordination, behavioural change strategy, user-centered design and adoption at scale
+Roles of consortium partner(s) involvedCesvi (lead): coordination, implementation strategy, user-centered design and adoption at scale

 PPU: impact evaluation, field methods and field technical evaluation support